kubos/kubos/services/pumpkin-mcu-service/README.rst

 Both require I2C interaction with the module

 .. note::
-   The IP address, port, and module address configuration used by this service is controlled by a file `config.toml` found in the root `pumpkin-mcu-service` directory.
+   The IP address, port, and module address configuration used by this service is controlled by a file `/home/system/etc/config.toml`.
 You MUST set the module addresses within the config file to match your hardware configuration.

 Example query:

 .. code::
   query {
       mcuTelemetry(
           module:"sim",
           fields:["firmware_version","commands_parsed","scpi_errors"]
+      )
   }

 Example mutation: